 To pass the test, you must prove that you can handle payments at a higher rate than the one in your agreement.
 The justification for this is that interest rates may go up during the term of your mortgage.
 If you can’t afford to pay a higher rate, there is a danger that you will be forced to default on your mortgage and your property will be repossessed.

 For renewals, the stress test is only applicable if you are switching providers.
-As this is a federal government initiative, most provincially-regulated lenders do not have to use the test at all—albeit many do.
+As this is a federal government initiative, most provincially-regulated lenders, such as credit unions, do not have to use the test at all—albeit many do.

 If you are trying to obtain a new mortgage, you have a few decisions to make about the type of loan you need.
 Ask yourself the following questions.